 International Business Research is a student run project of the EBF and the University of Groningen.
-During the project, students conduct research for Dutch companies in two emerging markets outside of Europe each year.
+During the project, students conduct research for Dutch companies in two growing economies outside of Europe each year.
 The entire project consists of two parallel projects; there are two separate groups and two separate boards, each consisting out of 5 board members and a group of participants.
 After a year of preparation, you will travel to the country of destination to conduct research for 5 weeks and thereafter travel for another 5 weeks.

 In the past, IBR has travelled to countries such as South Africa, India, Indonesia, Thailand, Brasil, Mexico, Vietnam, and Argentina.
 Last year, we chose China and Myanmar in combination with Thailand as our destinations.
-Every board decides about their own destination, based upon several criteria and in close collaboration with other relevant parties.
+Every year, the Executive board decides about their own destination based upon several criteria and in close collaboration with other relevant parties.

-A board year with IBR offers you a unique opportunity to gain international research experience, get into contact with (international) companies, boost your CV, meet a lot of new people and take place in lots of social activities.
+A board year with IBR offers you a unique opportunity to gain international research experience, get into contact with (international) companies, boost your CV, meet a lot of new people and participate in lots of social activities.

-You will be the general contact person of the EBF, the faculty and the Supervisory Board.
+You will be the general contact person of the EBF, the faculty and the foundation IBR.
 Thereby, you will keep an overview of the project in which you are responsible for the teambuilding and motivation of the fellow board members.
-During (double) board meetings and Advisory Board meetings, you will be the leader of the discussion in which you have to present the project.
+During (double) board meetings and advisory board meetings, you will be the leader of the discussion in which you have to present the project.
 Thereby, you will spend at least 50% of your time on acquisition.

 As a treasurer, you have to create the budget on which the project price will be based.
-Thereby, you are responsible for having an overview of all financial matters, sending out invoices and processing incoming invoices, keeping the financial administration up to date and reporting to the Supervisory Board.
+Thereby, you are responsible for having an overview of all financial matters, sending out invoices and processing incoming invoices, keeping the financial administration up to date and reporting to the foundation of IBR.